The Bikes (our “Cycle Home Page”)

 We can also reserve bike spaces aboard continental European trains which require such reservations.
 Bike reservations on trains are not always required, but where they are, they must generally be purchased simultaneously with the rail tickets.
 Please do not buy your tickets or railpasses elsewhere, and then ask us to reserve bike spaces for you.
 It will cost you more than it would have cost to book both simultaneously, and may require an entirely new set of tickets.

-For information on having us reserve your train + bike travel, please see the relevant sections of our train travel page (concerning passenger and cycle reservations, and our fees for making them).
+For the costs of having us reserve your train + bike travel, please see the relevant section of our train travel page.

 Having Us Ship Your Bike